-You’ve just got done with your workout and you’re feeling great, but now that you’re home you notice that dreaded sweet-tooth is starting to act up again.
+You just finished your workout and you’re feeling great, but now that you’re home you notice that dreaded sweet-tooth is starting to act up again.
 You just had an amazing workout and you don’t want it to go to waste by eating that chocolate bar you have saved in the cupboard, so you reach dubiously for that sports drink.
-Believe it or not, there is a way to curve that sweet-tooth craving as well as replenish some needed nutrients and it is as simple as making up a nice cold glass of chocolate milk.
+Believe it or not, there is a way to curve that sweet-tooth craving as well as replenish some needed nutrients.
+It is as simple as making up a nice cold glass of chocolate milk.

 The Science Behind It